dirvine/data_chain/docs/data_blocks.md

             proof: (pub_key.clone(), signature),
         })

-    }
+        Ok(NodeBlock { identifier: data_identifier, proof: (pub_key.clone(), signature), })

-}
+    } }

 ```

 ## Data block

 This array must contain at least QUORUM members signatures and be of CLOSE_GROUP length.
-It must only contain
+It must
-nodes close to that data element described by the  `DataIdentifier`.
-This is enforced at the time
+only contain nodes close to that data element described by the  `DataIdentifier`.
+This is enforced
-of insertion into the block `proof`.
+at the time of insertion into the block `proof`.

 ## Data chain

 The `DataChain` is validated via a chain of signed elements where there is a majority of signatures
 in agreement at each `link` step (lock step).
-From the first element to the last, this chain of majority
+From the first element to the last, this chain of
-signatures will show that the entire chain is valid.
-This is due to the fact that the current group
+majority signatures will show that the entire chain is valid.
+This is due to the fact that the
-will also have a majority of current members in agreement with the previous entry. **N:B The current
+current group will also have a majority of current members in agreement with the previous entry.
-signatories sign the current `DataIDentifier` and the previous `link`.**
+**N:B The current signatories sign the current `DataIDentifier` and the previous `link`.**

-**To maintain this security, on each churn event each node in the new group must sign an entry in the chain
+**To maintain this security, on each churn event each node in the new group must sign an entry in
-that is the current group.
-The current group is all of the nodes in the current group with relation
+the chain that is the current group.
+The current group is all of the nodes in the current group with
-to this `DataChain`.
-This must be done on every churn event to ensure no nodes can be later inserted
+relation to this `DataChain`.
+This must be done on every churn event to ensure no nodes can be later
-into the chain.
-There are several mechanisms to allow this such as a parallel chain of nodes and groups
+inserted into the chain.
+There are several mechanisms to allow this such as a parallel chain of
-or indeed insert into the chain a special `DataBlock` which is in fact the group agreement block (`link`).**
+nodes and groups or indeed insert into the chain a special `DataBlock` which is in fact the group
+agreement block (`link`).**

 The `DataChain` is described below.